layalarosa/layalarosa/README.md

 ## Software Engineer | Software Developer | Web Developer

-Full-Stack Developer.
-I'm a full-stack developer with a strong affinity for C# and the .NET ecosystem.
-I specialize in building both front- and back-end solutions.
-I work with technologies like ASP.NET Core and Angular, utilizing modern tools like Entity Framework for database management and Visual Studio as my preferred development environment.
-Additionally, I have experience working with Git and GitHub for version control, allowing me to collaborate efficiently on projects of any scale.
-I also have experience developing in other languages, allowing me to adapt to different needs and technologies depending on the project.
+I'm a developer specializing in creating front-end and back-end solutions, using modern tools for efficient database management.
+I have experience with Git and GitHub for version control, which allows me to collaborate in an agile and organized manner on projects of any size.
+Additionally, I've worked with various programming languages, which gives me the ability to adapt to different technologies and requirements according to the needs of the project.

 <h2>Database</h2>